BIOL275-MSUM/eda-NathanSnell1/README.md

 5. The number of completed clutches and uncompleted clutches were examined for each species.
 This was done by creating a stacked bar graph.

+6. Body masses of each species were individually analyzed by the frequency of their occurrence.

 ## Results